StoriqaTeam/users/README.md

 # users

-Microservice for managing authentication and user profiles
+Microservice for managing authentication and user profiles.

 ## Running